I. Immune System Organization

 - Chemical factors: Fatty acids in sweat inhibit microbial growth.
 Lysozyme and phospholipase found in tears, saliva and nasal secretions can breakdown the cell wall of bacteria and kill organisms.
 The low pH of sweat and gastric secretions can prevent bacterial proliferation.
 Defensins (low molecular weight proteins) found in the lung and gastrointestinal tract have antimicrobial activity.
 Surfactants in the lung act as opsonins (substances that promote phagocytosis of particles by phagocytic cells).

-- Biological factors: The normal flora of the skin and probiotic lactic acid bacteria in the gastrointestinal tract can prevent the colonization of pathogenic bacteria by secreting toxic substances (bacteriocins) or by competing with pathogenic bacteria for nutrients or attachment to cell surfaces
+- Biological factors: The normal flora of the skin and probiotic bacteria in the gastrointestinal tract can prevent the colonization of pathogenic bacteria by secreting toxic substances (bacteriocins) or by competing with pathogenic bacteria for nutrients or attachment to cell surfaces

 B) Humoral barriers